buildingSMART/foundation-API/README.md

 Generally, these response codes shall be used in the API:
 * `200 - OK` for `GET` requests that return data or `PUT` requests that update data
 * `201 - Created` for `POST` requests that create data
+* `401 - Unauthorized` for requests that have errors when authenticating the user
 * `403 - Forbidden` for requests that can't be fulfilled because the user is not authorized to perform them

-`POST` and `PUT` requests do usually include the created resource in the response body.
+`POST` and `PUT` requests do usually include the created/modified resource in the response body.
 Exceptions to this rule are described in the specific section for the resource.

 ## 1.6 Error Response Body Format